 Keep in mind if you refinance a federal student loan into a private student loan you will lose all of the benefits of a federal loan.
 These benefits include income-driven repayment plan, student debt forgiveness, and longer deferments and forbearances.

-The best way to decide when is the right time to refinance your student loan is by consulting our rating of the top 10 best student loan refinance plans.
+The best way to decide when is the right time to refinance your student loan is by consulting our rating of the top 10 best student loan refinance companies.

 Does the government provide relief for borrowers affected by COVID-19?